information-sharing-networks/signals/README.md

 > Verb: 'to communicate or make known by a signal'

 > 'The fundamental quantity of representing some information'.

+### Signal definition

+Signals are simple messages that can be exchanged between organisations to indicate that an action has been taken or that something has been decided or agreeed upon.

+With signals insight is moved (the result of deploying expertise over raw data) not the raw data itself.
+This has many benefits.

 ## Why Signals?
 (The problems we are solving)
 Signals are an attempt to resolve some of the limitations with the traditional declaration-based mechanism for exchanging information between businesses and government: